 4.5 Media Function (MF)

+4.5.1 Media Functions

 MF is a Media Function which supports split rendering.
 It is responsible for interacting with SR-DCMTSI client and the DC AS during split-rendering process, monitoring resource usage, managing and running the split rendering process, etc.

 The MF performs the following functions: